-Go beyond the clichés of sex and death to create powerful, original creative non-fiction from the inventive core of human experience in this six-week master class.
+Go beyond the clichés of sex and death to create powerful, original creative non-fiction from the inventive core of human experience in this five-week master class.

 Your Instructor: Lidia Yuknavitch, author of The Chronology of Water, Dora: A Headcase

 Where: Online — Available everywhere!